Posts

 Question: Do I need to place a mezuza on the entrance to a small laundry room, approximately 1.8 metres long and 1.5 metres wide?
 Answer: The Gemara (Sukka 3a) writes that we are not required to attach a mezuza to a house which is smaller than four amos by four amos .
 According to R’ Chaim Naeh (Shiurei Torah 13:25) this measures up to just under 3.7m 2 .
 Even the Chazon Ish (quoted in Shiurin Shel Torah 10:8), who maintains that an amah is larger, holds that one should follow the smaller size in this case.
 While the Rosh (Mezuza 16) writes that both the width and length of the room need to be at least four amos, Rambam (Mezuza 6:2) and Shulchan Aruch (YD 286:13) write that it depends only on the size of the area.
 Thus, the Shach (YD 286:23) and Aruch Hashulchan (YD 286:21) hold that if either the length or width of the room is less than four amos, one should affix a mezuza without reciting a beracha .
 The Pischei Teshuva (YD 286:11) quotes the Chamudei Daniel...

-Question: As I was putting my tefillin away, I noticed that there are some spots on my retzuos (straps) where the black paint has come off.
-Are they kosher or do I need to paint them before wearing them again?
-Answer: The Gemara (Menachos 35a) writes that there is a halacha lemoshe misinai that retzuos need to be (painted) black.
-According to the Elya Rabba (32:62) black is unique as any colour painted on top gets absorbed into it.
-Thus, black symbolises the oneness of Hashem.
-The Shulchan Aruch (OC 33:3) writes that only the side that shows needs to be painted black.
-Recently, many have bought straps that are painted black on both sides, though R’ Shmuel Wosner (Shevet Halevi 9:16) writes that as the majority of poskim wrote that this isn’t necessary, there is no reason to do so.
-The Mishna Berura (33:19) writes that one must pay particular attention to the kesher (knot) on the shel yad as that it is likely to get worn.
-So long as the retzuos look black at first glance t...
+Question: As I was putting my tefillin away, I noticed that there are several spots on my retzuos where the black paint has worn off.
+Are the tefillin still kosher, or do I need to repaint them before wearing them again?
+Answer: The Gemara (Menachos 35a) teaches that there is a halacha lemoshe misinai that the retzuos must be painted black.
+The Elya Rabba (32:62) explains that black is unique in that any colour painted on top of it becomes absorbed into it.
+Black therefore symbolises the oneness of Hashem.
+The Mishna Berura (33:19; Biur Halacha 33:3) writes that particular attention should be paid to the kesher of the shel yad , as that area is especially prone to wear.
+So long as the retzuos appear black at first glance, they remain kosher , even if upon closer inspection they look slightly grey or blue.
+The Mishna Berura further writes that he is uncertain whether the entire length of the retzuos must be black, or only the minimum amount of strap required for the tefil...

 Exercise on Shabbos